Design¶

 If the other side doesn’t send a close frame within the connection’s timeout,

-The closing handshake can take up to 2 * timeout
+The closing handshake can take up to 2 * timeout: one timeout to write

 Connection termination¶